the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 This is why I made such a big deal about not needing hand-crafted ground truth labels earlier.

-You just send this event, along with your same evaluation prompt, to your judging LLM, and that's all you need in terms of data or context!
+You just send the user-agent interaction event, along with your same evaluation prompt, to your judging LLM, and that's all you need in terms of data or context!
-You've unlocked a stream of real-world evals, at the cost of an LLM call and a bit more work specifying your agent's topology to support seamless asynchronous evals that don't impact runtime results.

 Truth-based evals like this can run continuously, sampling real queries and auditing responses.
-No offline simulation needed — just real behavior, judged with real criteria.
+No offline simulation needed — just real behavior, judged with real criteria, at the cost of an LLM call and a bit more work specifying your agent's topology (ensuring seamless asynchronous evals don't impact runtime results).

 You might be tempted to also run your Text and Tool evaluators online as well, but unfortunately, there is no good way to provide the "expected" text or tool call results for live user queries that you can't know a priori.